Time Management Tips and Tricks

 Reddit users like the integration: “I like Notion Calendar.
 It integrates nicely with Apple and Google calendars.
 You can attach multiple docs and files.”

-Notion Calendar works best if you’re already using Notion for notes and projects.
+The catch: Notion Calendar works best if you’re already using Notion for notes and projects.
 If you’re not, it’s probably overkill.
-Also, while the calendar is free, getting the most out of it often means paying for Notion’s premium features.

 4. Apple Calendar + Reminders: Simple and Native